 Baton Rouge Community College, in an effort to maintain a level of quality in student learning outcomes, requires that the academic record of the student be evaluated session-by-session in order to determine whether or not a student is making satisfactory academic progress in the chosen degree program.
+The following apply:

-- □ A student must maintain at least a 2.0 cumulative grade point average. - ☐ A student who receives Academic Suspension will be considered as not having made satisfactory academic progress. - □ A student who passes no credit hours is considered as not having made satisfactory progress.
+- A student must maintain at least a 2.0 cumulative grade point average in order to be making satisfactory academic progress; - A student who receives Academic Suspension will be considered as not having made satisfactory academic progress; and - A student who passes no credit hours is considered as not having made satisfactory progress.